Cameron Todd Willingham: James Grigson

 During the penalty phase of the trial, a prosecutor said that Willingham's tattoo of a skull and serpent fit the profile of a sociopath.
 Two medical experts confirmed the theory.
-A psychologist was asked to interpret Willingham's Iron Maiden poster.
+One of those experts, a psychologist who had not published any research in the field of sociopathic behavior, but only held a master's degree in marriage and family issues was asked to interpret Willingham's Iron Maiden poster.
 He said that a picture of a fist punching through a skull signified violence and death.
 He added that Willingham's Led Zeppelin poster of a fallen angel was "many times" an indicator of "cultive-type" activities.